 The stunning setting of the BlueLagoon and Lava restaurant (Image source: Gray Line Iceland Facebook)

 If you are keen to delve further into the Nordic food movement, then try Dill.
 This place is renowned for its use of Icelandic produce and traditions of a time now passed.
-Such is the owner/chef’s commitment to using the materials around him, he’s created his own liqueur from birch.
+Such is the owner/chef’s commitment to using the materials around him, he’s created his liqueur from birch.

 Restaurant Hotel Geysir

 If you plan to visit the sights on Iceland’s Golden Circle tour, then think about heading to this lodge-style restaurant right next to the Great Geysir.
 Here you can have your bread and eggs cooked using the geothermal heat of the Geysir that lies directly outside the front door.

-This gastropub and hostel are set in an old biscuit factory at Reykjavik harbor – that’s where it got its name from since Kex is Icelandic for the biscuit.
+This gastropub and hostel are set in an old biscuit factory at Reykjavik harbor – that’s where it got its name since Kex is Icelandic for the biscuit.
 The bar has excellent Icelandic beer on tap, which has been brewed with natural Icelandic ingredients.
 The menu makes the most of the natural ingredients too – from lamb burgers to fresh salads and seafood fayre.

 The Kex Gastro pub and Hostel (Image source: Instagram)

 Kaloportid Flea Market

 In the food section of this flea market, you’ll find some traditional Icelandic foods – like the infamous fermented shark meat, which incidentally many Icelanders still believe can cure many diseases.
 Based at Reykjavik harbor, this food market has a wide variety of culinary options in addition to shark meat – including horse sausage and birch cheese.